Michael Chellis - Obituary

-West Manchester - Michael Robert Chellis, 70, of West Manchester, Ohio, passed away on Tuesday, September 8, 2020, at Miami Valley Hospital in Dayton, Ohio
+WEST MANCHESTER — Michael Robert Chellis, 70, of West Manchester, Ohio, passed away Tuesday, September 8, 2020, at Miami Valley Hospital in Dayton, Ohio.

 Mike was born August 4, 1950, in Dayton, to the late Robert and Dottie (Poe) Chellis.